NexaAI/nexa-sdk/README.md

 # Nexa SDK

 Nexa SDK is an on-device inference framework that runs any model on any device, across any backend.
-It runs on CPUs and GPUs with backend support for CUDA, Metal, and Vulkan.
+It runs on CPUs, GPUs, NPUs with backend support for CUDA, Metal, Vulkan, and Qualcomm NPU.
 It handles multiple input modalities including text 📝, image 🖼️, and audio 🎧.
 The SDK includes an OpenAI-compatible API server with support for JSON schema-based function calling and streaming.
-It supports model formats such as GGUF and MLX, enabling efficient quantized inference across diverse platforms.
+It supports model formats such as GGUF, MLX, Nexa AI's own `.nexa` format, enabling efficient quantized inference across diverse platforms.

 ## Qualcomm NPU PC Demos